Skip to Content

 • It is not short of the minimum expected parameter count of an option

-If all of the above results in an empty list, the default completion (usually file completion, if enabled) will be attempted by the completion builtins.
+If all of the above results in an empty list, the default completion (usually file completion, if enabled) will be attempted by the completion engine.

 Altered parsing behavior

-Since the completion builtins always expect a list of words as a result, the library must suppress all errors that occur during parsing, and it does not make sense to perform some operations that might throw.
-Therefore, when word completion is in effect, parsing behavior will change in the following important ways:
+Since completion builtins always expect a word list as a result, the parser must suppress all errors that occur in the parsing procedure until completion is done.
+Furthermore, it does not make sense to perform some operations that may throw errors.
+Therefore, when completion is in effect, the parsing behavior changes in the following ways:

-Other arguments are processed as usual, which means that a completion callback can inspect the values parsed before it, in order to make better suggestions based on those values.
+Other arguments are processed as usual, which means that a completion callback can inspect the previously parsed values, in order to make better suggestions based on those values.

 Requirements checking